Tag: Criticism

 Complexity as a Feature, Not a Bug

 Optional rules often get dismissed as making things unnecessarily complicated.
-But complexity isn’t inherently bad—in fact, when handled well, it’s one of a game’s greatest strengths.
+But complexity isn’t inherently bad!
+In fact, when handled well, it’s one of a game’s greatest strengths.
 Optional rules can add layers to the experience, offering groups a chance to explore nuanced decision-making, dive into intricate mechanics, or build out richer storylines.
 They’re not about piling on confusion; they’re about creating depth where it’s wanted.

 The beauty of optional rules is that they’re just that: optional.
 You’re not forced to engage with them.
 They sit patiently on the sidelines, ready to be brought into play when your group feels ready for more.
 For new players, the core rules offer a solid, approachable foundation.
 As familiarity grows, optional rules become a way to explore new dimensions of the game, adding layers of strategy or storytelling that align with the group’s evolving interests.